-strategic research priorities, whilst recognizing that its content will continue to evolve as new strategic research priorities are identified and endorsed by the Authority members.6
+six strategic research priorities, it being recognized that its content will continue to evolve as new strategic research priorities are identified and endorsed by the members of the Authority.

-- 3. The importance of the United Nations Decade is also highlighted in the context of the Strategic Plan7 and the High-level Action Plan8 of the Authority for the period 2019-2023.
-In both plans, the commitment of the Authority to contribute to the achievement of relevant Goals and targets of the 2030 Agenda for Sustainable Development is recognized, in particular Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development). - 4.
-The commitment of the Authority is reflected in the nine strategic directions that have substantial implications for advancing marine scientific research in the Area, and the 12 high-level actions and 14 associated outputs that have been identified as relevant for contributing to the four scientific objectives of the United Nations Decade.9 - 5.
+- 3. The importance of the United Nations Decade is also highlighted in the context of the strategic plan and the high-level action plan of the Authority for the period 2019-2023.
+In both plans, the commitment of the Authority to contributing to the achievement of relevant Goals and targets of the 2030 Agenda for Sustainable Development is recognized, in particular Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development). - 4.
+The commitment of the Authority is reflected in the nine strategic directions that have substantial implications for advancing marine scientific research in the Area, and the 12 high-level actions and 14 associated outputs that have been identified as relevant for contributing to the four scientific objectives of the United Nations Decade.
+9 - 5.
 The present progress report, which is the second implementation report on the Action Plan for Marine Scientific Research, provides an overview of the progress made from November 2021 to June 2022.